OpenIrelandNetwork/learning/Learning.md

  - [Collaboration Skills](#CollaborationSkills) Effective communication and teamwork in open-source and InnerSource projects.
 Collaborative problem-solving and conflict resolution.
 Utilising collaboration tools and platforms for remote work and distributed teams.
   - [Mentors](#Mentors) People, Mentors & companies supporting Open Source.

 ## Getting Started with Open Source
-- [GitHub's Guide to Open Source](https://guides.github.com/activities/open-source/) - A comprehensive guide provided by GitHub about beginning with open-source projects. - _This resource was incredibly helpful for understanding the basics of using Git, the etiquette of contributing to other people's projects, and the steps for initiating your own open-source projects._ - Recommended by: Michael Meagher
-- [Open Source Guide](https://opensource.guide/) - A detailed resource on how open source works, why to get involved, and steps to starting your own project. - _This guide was instrumental in understanding the philosophy behind open-source, the dynamics of maintaining a project, and how to attract contributors._ - Recommended by: Michael Meagher
+- [Open Source Guide](https://opensource.guide/) - A detailed resource on how open source works, why to get involved, and steps to starting your own project.
+Note that Open Source Guides were created and are curated by GitHub, along with input from outside community reviewers, but they are not exclusive to GitHub products- _This guide was instrumental in understanding the philosophy behind open-source, the dynamics of maintaining a project, and how to attract contributors._ - Recommended by: Michael Meagher
 - [FreeCodeCamp's Open Source Contribution Guide](https://www.freecodecamp.org/) - A course/tutorial on getting started with contributing to open-source projects specifically for beginners. - _The course was exceptionally useful for understanding how to locate beginner-friendly projects, setting up your environment, and making your first pull request._ - Recommended by: Michael Meagher
 - ["Producing Open Source Software" by Karl Fogel](https://producingoss.com/) - A book on the technical, social, and managerial aspects of open-source projects. - _Reading this was insightful to understanding the nuances of open-source project management, handling community expectations, and ensuring the sustainability of a project._ - Recommended by: Michael Meagher
 - [OSSU (Open Source Society University)](https://ossu.firebaseapp.com/) - A guide to a self-taught education in Computer Science using open-source tools and resources. - _This resource provides a complete curriculum using only free courses available online and was beneficial for comprehending the entire scope of CS, including various open-source tools and practices._ - Recommended by: Michael Meagher

+## Open Source Foundations (A-Z)
+- [Apache Software Foundation](https://www.apache.org/) - The Apache Software Foundation (ASF) exists to provide software for the public good.
+Recommended by: Michael Meagher
+- [Eclipse Foundation](https://www.eclipse.org/) - The Eclipse Foundation is a European-based international not-for-profit association supported by over 355 member organizations who value the Foundation’s unique Working Group governance model, open innovation processes, and community-building events. - _The Foundation is home to the Eclipse IDE, Jakarta EE, and over 415 open source projects, including runtimes, tools, and frameworks for a wide range of technology domains such as the Internet of Things, automotive, geospatial, systems engineering, and many others._ - Recommended by: Michael Meagher
+- [Linux Foundation](https://www.linuxfoundation.org/) - The Linux Foundation provides a neutral, trusted home for developers to collaborate on open software projects.
+Host & Find Projects, Find blogs, news and webinars along with Open Source Guides and publications. - Recommended by: Michael Meagher
+- [Open Source Initiative (OSI)](https://www.opensocietyfoundations.org/) - The Open Source Initiative (OSI) is a non-profit corporation with global scope formed to educate about and advocate for the benefits of open source and to build bridges among different constituencies in the open source community. - Recommended by: Michael Meagher

 ## Open Source Software
 Resources focusing on developing, deploying, integrating, and applying open-source software tools and technologies
+- [GitHub's Guide to Open Source](https://guides.github.com/activities/open-source/) - A comprehensive guide provided by GitHub about beginning with open-source projects. - _This resource was incredibly helpful for understanding the basics of using Git, the etiquette of contributing to other people's projects, and the steps for initiating your own open-source projects._ - Recommended by: Michael Meagher
+[GitLab Solutions for Open Source Projects](https://about.gitlab.com/solutions/open-source/) - GitLab for Open Source Program supports GitLab's mission to make the world a place where anyone can contribute open source. _Gitlab provides free full-feature access to qualifying projects._- Recommended by: Michael Meagher
 - [The Open Source Way](https://www.theopensourceway.org/) - A guidebook for open source community management best practices, written by practitioners of all levels.
 Recommended by: Clare Dillon
 - [The Linux Foundation](https://training.linuxfoundation.org/full-catalog/) - The Linux Foundation provides a neutral, trusted hub for developers and organizations to code, manage, and scale open technology projects and ecosystems.
 - [Platforms, Programming Languages, Books, Databases, Networks and more](https://github.com/sindresorhus/awesome) - Sindre Sorhus full list of Platforms, Programming Languages, Books, Databases, Networks, Media, CMS and Open University Programs.